GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/glossary/index.md

 ## Federated Credential Management API (FedCM) {: #fedcm }

-Federated Credentials Management is a proposal for a privacy-preserving approach to federated identity services.
+Federated Credential Management API is a proposal for a privacy-preserving approach to federated identity services.
 This will allow users to log into sites without sharing their personal information with the identity service or the site.